Lawrence908/eventsphere/EventSphere_664870797/reflection/learning_reflection.md

 [EventSphere Demo Website](https://eventsphere.chrislawrence.ca/)

+Thank you for the opportunity to learn about MongoDB and NoSQL.
+I've enjoyed the course and learned a lot!

 ---

 **Key Technologies:** MongoDB (Atlas), Python, Flask, JavaScript, HTML/CSS
-**Features Implemented:** Geospatial queries, text search, analytics, polymorphic schema, strategic indexing
+**Features Implemented:** Geospatial queries, text search, analytics, polymorphic schema, strategic indexing, in depth documentation!